 Landlord entry notice

-Normal: 24 hours written notice, entry during reasonable hoursRed flag: less than 24 hours, or "reasonable notice" without specifying
+Normal: explicitly 24 hours written notice, entry during reasonable hoursRed flag: less than 24 hours explicitly stated, or vague "reasonable notice" with no defined period

 !